cathydutton/cathydutton.github.io/_portfolio/2016-11-11-Buy-a-rod-fishing-licence-service.md

 CI

+<h2 class="heading">The service</h2>
 The service went live in January 2017 and took over £22million from 500,000 transactions in its first 2 months, with an estimated £40million and 1.2million transactions by the end of 2017.

+<h4 class="heading">Awards</h4>
-The service won a corporate services recognition award for “Making it simple” in March 2017 and was nominated for a blah blah award in June 2017
+The service won a corporate services recognition award for “Making it simple” in March 2017 and was shortlisted at the DL100 awards for digital public service innovation in June 2017.

+<h4 class="heading">Feedback</h4>
 The positive feedback for the service is over 96% making it one of the highest in ????

 "Cant see how you could make this any easier"